 The mustard.co.uk guide to van tax

 Taxing a van isn’t the same as taxing a car and it’s further complicated by taxes levied for benefits-in-kind if your job comes with a company van.
-So, how do you work out what you owe, and what are the implications of using your van for personal use – read on to find out.
+To find out exactly how much tax, or vehicle excise duty (VED) as it’s officially called, you need to pay, here’s what you need to know.

 Does my double cab or pick-up count as a van?